| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 are sick and failing to regulate calcium and this will

 initiate a further loss of function of the cell.
+These calcium-associated proteins range from those involved

 in cell movement and muscle contraction to nerve transmission,